Ulturaa/SimulationProject/README.md

 READ ME

 --- Interface ---
-Block size:
+Block size: Size of words in a block
-Memory Size:
-Cache Size:
+Memory Size: Size of the Main Memory in blocks (Must be larger than the cache) Cache Size: Size of cache in blocks

 Output